Ben Roethlisberger Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Season Stats

-- He's also contributed on the ground, with six rushing yards (0.6 ypg) on 11 carries.
+- He's also helped out on the ground, with six rushing yards (0.6 ypg) on 11 carries.

-- The Steelers, who rank 21st in the NFL in points scored, have attempted a pass 61.8% of the time while running the football 38.2% of the time.
+- The Steelers have thrown the ball in 61.8% of their plays from scrimmage this year while running the ball 38.2% of the time.
+This offensive attack ranks 21st in the NFL in points scored.

-- Roethlisberger accounts for 56.2% of his team's red zone plays, with 50 of his 343 pass attempts coming from inside the opponent's 20-yard line.
+- Roethlisberger has attempted 50 of his 343 passes in the red zone, accounting for 56.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Bengals.